Skip to content

 If you have spent time in BS/MD forums, you have seen the pattern.
 A parent asks for a counselor recommendation, and a dozen consultants appear, each one confident, each one with a website.
 It is hard to tell who is real and who is marketing.

 Most families reach for a full-service counselor when the real question is narrower.
-Before you hire anyone, get clear on what you are actually trying to answer:
+Before you hire anyone, get clear on what you are trying to answer:

 • Is our list realistic, or built around famous names?